Hawaian-United-Okinawa-Association/huoa-react/onboarding.md

 **.env.local** files are not tracked by git, so you don't have to worry about it being included in your commits or to the project.

+# Your Work

+## Creating your Feature Branch

+When you are working on a ticket, it's good to switch to main, and then make your feature branch off of that.

+Locally in your repo, change your local branch to `main`, and create a **feature branch** from main that's short & semantic and describes the work you are doing on your ticket.

+Say you are working on a Notion task ticket for a layout, you would name the branch after the layout, and work from your branch.

+You would commit your work to your branch following the outline in the next section.

-### Working with the CSS Linter
+## Working with the CSS Linter
 The [StyleLint](https://stylelint.io/) we have running will provide direct feedback and error messages in your browser window.
 If errors appear, they will need to be fixed before the site becomes previewable again.

 For our SCSS methodology we are using bem with syntax being `.block__element--modifier` if you'd like to learn more checkout: http://getbem.com/introduction/

 If the errors don't make sense, refer back to the README file and checkout how the *Block Element Modifier* (BEM) styling works.
 If you still aren't sure what to make of the error messages, ask a teammate on Slack.

-## Creating your Feature Branch

-When you are working on a ticket, it's good to switch to main, and then make your feature branch off of that.

-Say you are working on a Notion task ticket for a layout, you would name the branch after the layout, and work from your branch.

-You would commit your work to the branch following the outline in the next section.

 ## Committing Your Work